intel-iot-devkit/iot-samples-cloud-setup/predix-iot.md

 ## Additional setup for C++

-When running your C++ code on the Intel® Edison board or Intel® IoT Gateway, you will need to use the RESTful client interface by setting the correct parameters in Eclipse\*.
+When running your C++ code on the Intel® Edison board or Intel® IoT Gateway, you will need to use the WebSockets client interface by setting the correct parameters in Eclipse\*.
 To do that:

 1. Go to **Run configurations** and, in the **Commands to execute before application** field, type the following: